nhawkes/vscode-selection-overtype/README.md

 ![overtype selection](images/demo.gif)

 If you don't want this behaviour you can just delete the selection first.
+Symbols are ignored to support surrounding with brackets.

 ## Requirements